 Our research interests are centered around complex network management problems, with the larger goal of making current and future networks (especially the Internet) easier to design, understand and operate.
 We are currently active in multiple areas including network programmability, data-driven networking, verification, routing, and security.
 Most of our projects are inherently multidisciplinary and tend to involve recent advances in programming languages, algorithmics, and machine learning.

 Our flagship lecture is Communication Networks offered in the Spring semester.
 We also offer a lecture on Advanced Topics in Communication Networks in the Fall semester.
-We also offer a Seminar in Communication Networks.
 Check our courses page for more information.

 Coralie Busse-Grawitz, one of our master students and future PhD student, is one of this year's recipients of the ABB Research Award (ABB Forschungspreis) for her Master's Thesis entitled "In-Network Inference with Random Forests".
 She received the award at this year's "ETH Tag" on 16 November.

 For the second time after 2016, Laurent has been awarded the Golden Owl of the VSETH!
 The Owl is awarded by the VSETH, ETH Zurich's students association, and "honours lecturers who have provided exceptional teaching".
 Huge kudos to the teaching assistants from NSG without whom this wouldn't have been possible!

 Stay tuned to learn about how adversarial traffic inputs can mislead “data-driven” networks.

 USENIX NSDI 2020.
 Santa Clara, California, USA (February 2020).

 Network verification and configuration synthesis are promising approaches to make networks more reliable and secure by enforcing a set of policies.
 However, these approaches require a formal and precise description of the intended network behavior, imposing a major barrier to their adoption: network operators are not only reluctant to write formal specifications, but often do not even know what these specifications are.